 The debit balance on the Reserve shows a substantial shortfall in the benefits earned by past and current employees and the resources the Authority has set aside to meet them.
-The statutory arrangements will ensure that funding has been set aside by the time that the benefits
+The statutory arrangements will ensure that funding has been set aside by the time that the benefits come to be paid.

-2018/19 £000s Pensions Reserve 2019/20 £000s 563,492 Balance at 1 April 578,254 -6,099 Actuarial gains or losses on pensions assets and liabilities -66,677 27,262 Reversal of items relating to retirement benefits charged or (credited) to the CIES Deficit on the Provision of Services 17,959 -6,401 Employers' pension contributions and direct payments to pensioners payable in the year -9,051 578,254 Balance at 31 March 520,485 come to be paid.
 Further information about pensions liabilities is given in Note 22.

-d Collection Fund Adjustment Account
+2019/20 £000s Pensions Reserve 2020/21 £000s 578,254 Balance at 1 April 520,485 -66,677 Actuarial gains or losses on pensions assets and liabilities 151,564 17,959 Reversal of items relating to retirement benefits charged or (credited) to the CIES Deficit on the Provision of Services 16,667 -9,051 Employers' pension contributions and direct payments to pensioners payable in the year -10,128 520,485 Balance at 31 March 678,588 d Collection Fund Adjustment Account

 The Collection Fund Adjustment Account records the differences arising from the recognition of Council Tax income in the Comprehensive Income and Expenditure Statement (CIES) as it falls due from the Council Taxpayers compared with the statutory arrangements for precepts on the billing authorities' Collection Funds.
 This reflects the notion that the billing authorities act as agents for the Authority in collecting the Council Tax.
-The Account also records the adjustments required to reflect the agency arrangements for the collection of Non-Domestic Rates, as applied to the income shown in the CIES.
+The Account also records the adjustments required to reflect the agency arrangements for the collection of Non-Domestic Rates (NNDR), as applied to the income shown in the CIES.